Replace GitHub Copilot With Local LLMs in VS Code — Free, Private, No Subscription

 Troubleshooting

 Autocomplete not showing up?
 Make sure Ollama is running (ollama serve or check the system tray).
-Verify the model name in config.yaml matches exactly what you pulled.
+Verify the model name in config.yaml matches what you pulled.
 Open the Continue output panel (View → Output → Continue) for error messages.

 Next steps: